haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 layout: page
 title: "Integrative modelling of the apo RNA-Polymerase-III complex from MS cross-linking and cryo-EM data"
 excerpt: "A tutorial demonstrating the use of MS crosslinks and low resolution cryo-EM data to build a complex molecular machine."
-tags: [MS, Cross-links, cryo-EM, Interaction, HADDOCK, DISVIS, PowerFit, RNA Polymerase, Pymol, Chimera, Visualisation]
+tags: [MS, Cross-links, cryo-EM, Interaction, HADDOCK, DISVIS, PowerFit, RNA Polymerase, ChimeraX, Visualisation]
 image:
   feature: pages/banner_education-thin.jpg
 ---